 Even in the 1960s, the old miners remembered their harder years by meeting up for annual outings.
 Such an event took place in June 1968, where a calvacade of 12 buses, some 500 people strong left from the Blantyre Miners Welfare on an outing to Ayr.
 Dinner had been laid on for them all, with raffles prizes.
 Many of the men were getting on in advanced years and afterwards they all agreed they had a splendid day out by the sea.
 In the evening, they returned to the Welfare at Calder Street, where a party had been laid on for them with evening entertainment.
 See Coal Mining and Collieries for detailed history.

 (c) Written by Paul Veverka, Blantyre Project

 Copyright notice: All articles may be printed off for offline use copyright free.
 Where any of these images or words are intended to be published online or in books, please strictly contact me first for permission.
 Due to continued copyright theft, Mr Bill Sim of Blantyre’s Ain is strictly prohibited from using any research on this site.
-These are Blantyre Project words and will not appear on other sites or books.
+This follows an observation he has used almost all the words on this page without permission copied to his own website with a false credit to “A Blast from the past” in which none of my words above appear.
+These are Blantyre Project words reserved for a Blantyre Project book and will not appear on other sites or books.
 Thanks.